avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 A few extra steps required before uploading your component:
 - Rename your built component zip in the greengrass-build directory to contain a unique version number.
-For example, rename iotc-basic-demo.zip to iotc-basic-demo-0.1.0.zip.
+For example, rename basic-demo.zip to basic-demo-0.1.0.zip.
 - Once you upload your component, use the copy button on the right side panel with the files list and apply it to the recipe.yaml URI section located in the greengrass-build directory.
 For example: